Waverley Abbey: History after the Dissolution

 Following dissolution the former abbey was granted to Sir William Fitzherbert, who was the treasurer of the king's household.
 The abbey itself was mostly demolished, with stone reused in local building work including at Loseley Park.

 Waverley Abbey House was built within the former abbey precinct, just north of the core abbey ruins.
 The east service court contains masonry from an earlier building, thought to date from the period just after the dissolution.
-The house was constructed in 1725 for Sir John Aislabie, former Chancellor of the Exchequer, to a design by Colen Campbell, possibly for the use of John's brother William, who had recently returned from India.
+The house was constructed in 1725 for John Aislabie, former Chancellor of the Exchequer, to a design by Colen Campbell, possibly for the use of John's brother William, who had recently returned from India.
 William died the same year and the house was sold to Charles Child of Guildford, who in turn sold it to Thomas Orby Hunter in 1847.

 Later in the century Orby Hunter added wings, with further additions by Sir Robert Rich, 5th Baronet before 1786.
 It was bought around 1796 by the merchant John (later Poulett) Thomson, from Sir Charles Rich, 1st Baronet.
 He sold it about 1832 to George Thomas Nicholson, who rebuilt it after a fire in 1833.

 In the 20th century Waverley Abbey was owned by the Anderson family.
 Rupert Darnley Anderson, son of Thomas Darnley Anderson of Liverpool, inherited it from his brother Charles Rupert Anderson in 1894.
 His father had purchased it around 1869.

 Waverley Abbey House is now separated from the ruins by an artificial lake.